AYUSHMIT/Spring-25---Network-Design/nguyen_phase2/README.txt

 the receiver detects checksum mismatches and requests retransmission by sending the last ACK and the sender resends the packet until it is correctly received as seen in the Logs.

+To enhance the efficiency and usability of the RDT 2.2 implementation, several advanced features were integrated, including multi-threading, GUI visualization, adaptive timeout mechanisms, and CRC-16 error detection.
+These improvements optimize the protocol by reducing transmission delays, improving error handling, and providing real-time monitoring of the data transfer process.
+Each enhancement was thoroughly tested to compare performance improvements and ensure correct functionality under different network conditions.

+One of the major improvements was the multi-threaded RDT 2.2 implementation.
+In the client, a dedicated sending thread continuously transmits data packets, while a separate listener thread simultaneously waits for and processes ACKs.
+Similarly, on the server side, a processing thread was created to handle incoming packets and verify their checksum, while a response thread was responsible for sending ACKs back to the sender.
+This modification significantly reduced transmission time, as data could be sent and acknowledged in parallel instead of waiting for each acknowledgment sequentially.
+Testing was conducted by comparing total transmission times and analyzing log entries in log.txt for single-threaded vs. multi-threaded runs.
+The results confirmed that the multi-threaded implementation improves efficiency by reducing idle time and enhancing network performance.

+To further improve usability, a high-quality PyQt6-based GUI was developed to visualize the file transfer process.
+The GUI includes a real-time progress bar, an FSM (Finite State Machine) visualization that updates as packets are sent and received, and a live image preview of the received file.
+This enhancement not only improves the user experience by providing immediate feedback on the transmission status but also aids in debugging by dynamically displaying packet states.
+The GUI was tested in various error-handling scenarios, such as packet loss and corruption, to ensure that it accurately reflected transmission progress.
+By implementing this interface, users can now monitor file transfer operations more intuitively and detect potential transmission issues in real time.

+Another significant enhancement was the adaptive timeout mechanism, which dynamically adjusts the retransmission timer based on observed network delays.
+Instead of using a static timeout value, the system monitors network latency and adjusts the timeout to prevent unnecessary retransmissions.
+This feature was tested by comparing the performance of a static timeout vs. an adaptive timeout across multiple runs, recording the number of retransmissions in each case.
+The results showed that adaptive timeouts reduce unnecessary retransmissions and improve overall transmission efficiency by preventing premature resends and network congestion.

+Lastly, CRC-16 error detection was integrated to replace the previous XOR checksum method, improving the protocol’s ability to detect corrupted packets.
+CRC-16, which uses polynomial 0x8005, provides a more robust error-checking mechanism, allowing it to catch more complex errors that XOR checksum might miss.
+Testing was conducted by comparing CRC-16 and XOR checksum in terms of error detection accuracy, processing time, and the number of retransmissions required for successful delivery.
+The findings indicated that CRC-16 detects a significantly higher percentage of errors while slightly increasing processing time.
+However, the reduction in retransmissions due to improved error detection resulted in better overall transmission efficiency.

+(Also Reference The performance-Report.pdf for further reasoning)
+>>>>>>> Stashed changes

 ---